- Home

 Paying off your credit card

-If you’re worried about high credit card rates and want to pay off your credit card debt, you may want to consider moving your balance across to a balance transfer card.
+If you’re worried about high credit card rates and want to pay off your credit card debt, you may want to consider moving your balance to a balance transfer card.
 These usually offer lengthy 0% introductory rates, giving you the opportunity to reduce your balance without interest rolling up.

-If you have several credit cards with large balances on them, then alternatively you may want to consider consolidating them into a low cost loan.
+If you have several credit cards with large balances on them, then alternatively you may want to consider consolidating them into a low-cost loan.
 You can find out more about both balance transfer cards and personal loans in our guide Balance transfer credit cards and personal loans compared.

-Rest Less Money is on Instagram!
+Rest Less Money is on Instagram.
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.

 Melanie Wright is money editor at Rest Less.
 An award-winning financial journalist, she has written about personal finance for the past 25 years, and specialises in mortgages, savings and pensions.
 She is a former Deputy Editor of The Daily Telegraph's Your Money section, wrote the Sunday Mirror’s Money section for over a decade, and has been interviewed on BBC Breakfast, Good Morning Britain, ITN News, and Channel Five News.
 Melanie lives in Kent with her husband, two sons and their dog.
 She spends most of her spare time driving her children to social engagements or watching them play sport in the rain.